 If you get a screen like the one shown below, enter the following information into the fields:

-• Site Title – Type in the title that you want your site to display.
+- Site Title – Type in the title that you want your site to display.
 You can change this later (for more details, see the WordPress Configuration tutorials).

-• Username – The admin username cannot be easily changed, so please choose your username carefully (if you need to change your admin username later, see this tutorial).
+- Username – The admin username cannot be easily changed, so please choose your username carefully (if you need to change your admin username later, see this tutorial).

-• Password – Aim to get at least a “Strong” rating for your password.
+- Password – Aim to get at least a “Strong” rating for your password.
 Write your password down and save it for your records.
 If you lose this password you will need to reset your WordPress password later.

-• Your Email – Enter your site’s administrative email.
+- Your Email – Enter your site’s administrative email.

-Once you have entered all of the fields click Install WordPress to complete the installation process …
+Once you have entered all of the fields click Install WordPress to complete the manual installation process …

-The famous five-minute WordPress installation!
+(The famous five-minute WordPress install!)

 Once your installation is set up, you should see a screen similar to the one shown below.